Buck is back with you now, and I thank you for staying with me through the break.

 What needs a tweak?

-The immigration change is like a conveyor belt.
+The immigration change is like a conveyor belt?

 Yes, sir.

-Uh a conveyor belt has an off on switch.
+A conveyor belt has an off-on switch.

-What what they're proposing is a griefed slide.
+What they're proposing is a greased slide.

 Fair enough.